-For a rabbit, the floss smells like mint and appear completely edible, but it’s extremely harmful to animals.
+For rabbits and other animals, the floss smells like mint and appear completely edible, but it’s extremely harmful to them.
 We’ve since bought a bathroom bin with a lid on to make sure that the rabbits can’t get to it, but wild animals don’t have the same luxury.

-Zero Waste Floss – What Types of Floss do you Get?
+Zero Waste Dental Floss – What Are the Options?

 I wouldn’t say that the zero-waste options are 100% safe for animals, but it’s at least it’s a step closer to protecting our furry friends.

-Generally, dental floss is made of nylon coated in wax, or if you’re using dental tape as I did, it’s made of Teflon.
+Generally, dental floss is made of nylon coated in wax, or if you’re using dental tape as we did, it’s made of Teflon.

-When it comes to zero waste floss you have a few options:
+When it comes to zero dental waste floss you have a few options: